Sunday, December 16, 2007

 I want to know - is it all a London borough con?
 Where is the evidence of how it is all actually recycled?
 I can never find any reports on it, apart from % of waste that is sent to recycling sites, not how much is actually recycled or how it is recycled.

-On an amusing note, one of our friends accidentally put his recycling bag out a day early on his street in Notting Hill (in the Kensington & Chelsea) borough.
-He was then issued with an £80 fine ($160) after they searched through the bag to get his name for improper disposal - because he got the wrong day.
-Huh?
+One of our friends accidentally put his recycling bag out a day early on his street in Notting Hill (in the Kensington & Chelsea) borough.
+He was then issued with an £80 fine ($160) after they searched through the bag to get his name for improper disposal because he got the wrong day.
 In New York City they fine buildings that have placed recyclables in the garbage area which makes sense - being punished for NOT recycling, not punished FOR recycling.

 This issue has really hit the news in the past week.
 Back when I asked for a tour, I was passed to the recycling company where I found a very primitive presentation on how the whole sorting thing works and no hope for a tour as I had just found out I was preggers and didn;t want to trek out there.